Think Long, Act Now

 But what kind of goal should you set?

 Consider what’s most important.
 Do you need to have a specific sum of money set aside?
+Will you spend that money, or will it sit?
 Is there a date when you need to have that specific amount?
 Or maybe you just want to be sure you’re setting some aside each month (yes, even in college, before you have a job, you can think about retirement).
 Or maybe your goal isn’t about having money add up but instead, paying off a debt.

 Answers to these questions inform the type of goal you’re going to set.